-Great Harwood Primary School recognise the importance of ongoing staff training and development to keep staff aware of emerging issues and keeping the ethos of safeguarding high.
+We recognise the importance of ongoing staff training and development to keep staff aware of emerging issues and keeping the ethos of safeguarding high.
 Everybody has a role to play in safeguarding our children and we strive to ensure all staff are well informed and know what to do if they have any concerns.
-Staff members, governors and volunteers will undergo safeguarding and child protection training at induction, which will be updated on a regular basis and/or whenever there is a change in legislation.
+Staff members, trustees and volunteers will undergo safeguarding and child protection training at induction, which will be updated on a regular basis and/or whenever there is a change in legislation.